learn-co-students/careers-resume-technical-experience-v-000/README.md

 Without a doubt, the Technical Projects section is one of the most important parts of your resume (in fact this section will take up about ⅔ of your resume!).
 Interviewers will read this section carefully to gauge your skill set and determine how you'll be able to contribute to the team.
 In any hiring situation, interviewers want to know that you actually **can** do the job.

-But don't be nervous, it's also the place where you get to show off the applications you've built and display your technical chops.
+But don't be nervous, it's also the place where you get to show off the projects you've built and display your technical chops.

 ## What Technical People Care About

-In the land of programming, objectivity trumps subjectivity and specificity reigns supreme.
+In the land of technology, objectivity trumps subjectivity and specificity reigns supreme.
 That is to say, technical folk value specific contributions to a project and how those contributions played their part in the overall system.

 When you describe your work, you always want to pinpoint what technologies you used and why.

+For software engineering students:

 - Did you design/build the front end of your app?
 What technologies did you use?
 Likely HTML, CSS, and jQuery.
 - Did you write all the API functionality using Ruby on Rails and the MVC pattern?